 But if you are truly serious about wanting to make money from your books and ebooks, there is no escaping the marketing and promotion power of an automated self-hosted blog that uses very good SEO and leverages social media effectively.

-After all, will Amazon help you promote your books?
+After all, will Amazon help you promote your book online?

 No. You have to help yourself by promoting yourself and building your author brand.